 Though it is impossible to control everything online your child is, the above steps are practical ideas to help keep them safe.

 When my youngest daughter was six, and it is that she began saying, “I’m sorry” on a regular basis just to keep from getting in trouble.
 They became quite annoying quickly.
 She would hit her brother, run off, then start saying he was sorry when she thought she was going to get in trouble.
 To her, that was the end of the conversation.
+If you have thought about getting a lip tattoo in Atlanta, call our Sponsor at Anna Burns Permanent Cosmetics!

 Though, in such cases, she knew she was wrong for what she did, the apology did nothing to prevent the same thing from happening again.
 It quickly came a point where merely saying “I’m sorry” wasn’t enough.
 We tried to discuss with her how the words meant nothing if actions were not going to change.
 He didn’t seem to sink in very well at first, though.
 After speaking with other parents about the issue, we came up with a few ways to help her learn how to apologize while also learning accountability and developing her problem-solving skills.
 Below are those things we learned: